Be-Secure/BeSLighthouse/README.md

 - Install NodeJS

 #### Set up datastore
 The current version of BeSLighthouse assumes that the lab assets details are stored in a Git repository structure.
 The [datastore.ts](https://github.com/Be-Secure/BeSLighthouse/blob/main/src/dataStore.ts) file should be edited to point to your lab's datastore repository.
 The path urls you see now in the file points to the BeSecure community lab datastore.
 You can create a Git repository structure in your GitHub or GitLab namespace as given below.
-The updated the path variables in datastore.ts file.
+Then update the path variables in datastore.ts file.

     - Be-Secure
         - besecure-assets-store